Veterinary Clinical Reference · EBPT

 Frontiers in Veterinary Science.
 2024;11:1395967.

-First report of manual carbon HP (MCHP) in small patients — circuit volume 40–50 mL vs ~104–125 mL for machine-based platforms.
+First report of manual carbon HP (MCHP) in small patients — reduced circuit volume compared to machine-based platforms.
 Cat plasma meloxicam reduced 44%.
 Both patients tolerated procedure.
 MCHP is feasible at any hospital with carbon filters and blood bank access — a key advance for centres without dedicated dialysis equipment.

 Activated Carbon Hemoperfusion and Hemodialysis for Meloxicam Overdose in a Dog